Healthy Homes Assessment Hastings

 Draught Stopping Hastings

-If you can feel external air getting in, or see an unobstructed draught coming from a crack or a gap, then it is likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks and gaps that are large should be sealed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit of your home require to be sealed.
-In the case of an open fireplace isn’t used it could cause draughts, and should be blocked from.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air entering or a clear draught out of a hole or gap that is, it is most likely a gap or hole that requirements sealing in any way.
+Cracks and gaps that are large should be fixed permanently.
+Gaps greater than 3mm that allow air to enter or exit from the home require seals.
+For example, if the open fireplace isn’t being used, it could cause draughts, and must be sealed from.
+Property managers and landlords are accountable for making sure that these draughts are stopped whenever possible.

-You don’t need to block off gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for movement of the building as the household warms and cools so that they are able to be closed and opened rather instead of being stuck.
-We will test all windows and doors as part of your Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps which are part of the construction.
+For example, tiny gaps around windows and doors might be necessary to allow for the movement of the structure as the house warms and cools in order to let them be closed and opened instead of than securing.
+We will examine every window and door as part of your Healthy Homes assessment of your rental property.

 draught stopping building inspections